it-a-me/mcpelauncher-wiki/src/extra/advanced/jni/index.md

 method->invoke(frame.getJniEnv(), this, callback, frame.getJniEnv().createLocalReference(std::make_shared<FakeJni::JString>("mystr")));
 ```

 - `frame.getJniEnv().createLocalReference(std::make_shared<FakeJni::JString>("mystr"))`
   creates a new jni reference for calling a native jni method
 - `FakeJni::LocalFrame frame;` reads the current attached fake jvm for
-    this thread and creates a new jni reference frame, it\'s destructor
+  this thread and creates a new jni reference frame, it's destructor
   releases all local references of this frame.
-Call the contructor
+Call the contructor with
-    with a vm object to create a frame on detached threads.
+  a vm object to create a frame on detached threads.
 - `"(JLjava/lang/String;)V"` is the jni descriptor of this native
-    function describes the parameter and return value of the function,
+  function describes the parameter and return value of the function, see
-    see the jdk jni documentation
+  the jdk jni documentation
 - `"somefunction"` is the jni name of this function

 ## Call a native jni static function from an instance method